Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `obj` - The object tag name to be used.
 - `x` - The width value of the object to be set.
 - `y` - The height value of the object to be set.
-- `updateHitbox` - Whether it will update the object's dimension or hitbox; Defualt is `true`.
+- `updateHitbox` - Whether it will update the object's dimension or hitbox; Default is `true`.

 ### scaleObject(obj:String, x:Float, y:Float, updateHitbox:Bool = true)
 Sets the object <ins>size by scale properties</ins>.